 Six complete strangers recall the details of their individual experiences with alien forces—sharing the terrifying stories of their abductions and possessions—but the biggest challenge still lies ahead.
 Can they overcome their fears and trust each other in order to survive?

 Xenophobia will have a red carpet premiere at The Landmark Theater in Los Angeles on August 1, 2019, with its cast and crew in attendance.
-The movie will be released on DVD and VOD by Vision Films on August 6, 2019.
+The movie was released on DVD and VOD by Vision Films on August 6, 2019.

 “The CGI moments are weak.
 This is an entertaining alien anthology film, it is nice that they are all connected in some way which helps with the meeting, rather than just having random stories.”
 Movie Reviews 101

 “There’s a lot of probing in this film.
 The wraparound story reunites six people who have encountered aliens in a support group.
 The actors are convincing, and the stories are all compelling, which is no small achievement in the world of horror anthology films these days.”
 Tales of Terror

 “The idea behind Xenophobia is an interesting one, but the ambition to try and do too much with a low budget greatly limits what ends up being this movie.
 Every story has the potential to be intriguing, but they were not well crafted or brought to the screen.”
 10th Circle